REZZOUGAICHA/REZZOUGAICHA/README.md

 # 👋 Salam, I'm Aïcha Rezzoug

-5th-year **Software Engineering student** at **ESI Algiers**, passionate about web development, AI, and IoT.
+5th-year **Software Engineering student** at **ESI Algiers**, passionate about web development and AI.
 Always exploring new technologies and eager to contribute to impactful projects.

 ---